 Why This Copycat Starbucks Vanilla Syrup Is the One You Should Try

 Do you love the rich, creamy taste of a vanilla latte or iced coffee?
 Forget the expensive, preservative-laden bottled coffee syrups, and make your own.
 This homemade vanilla syrup recipe uses a unique blender method that is so simple you’ll try to think up new excuses to use it.
+You can make this in your own kitchen without having to go to the grocery store to buy special ingredients.
+We will give your more ideas for than just your morning coffee.

 Starbucks Vanilla Syrup Recipe Ingredients